 Omega-3s can reduce the production of inflammatory substances in the body, playing a role in the fight against chronic inflammation that can lead to cardiovascular disease, diabetes, arthritis and other pathologies.

-The link The link between omega-3s, cardiovascular health and the regulation of inflammatory processes is well established.
-Adequate consumption of omega-3s, through a balanced diet or dietary supplements, is essential to maintain these crucial aspects of our health.
+The link between omega-3, cardiovascular health and the regulation of inflammatory processes is therefore well established.
+Adequate consumption of omega-3s, through a balanced diet or food supplements, is essential for maintaining these crucial aspects of our health.

 Omega-3 and fertility